paradoxysm/EMGanalysis/README.md

 Default Parameters are stored in the config file called "parameters.py".
 They may be edited to suit your needs. **DO NOT** move the file, change the file name or change the parameter names!

 When you start up the application, it will open a command line interface.
+You will be asked to select a Data Import Type at the beginning of the program.
+A Data Import Type sets out the standards for reading data files.
+The underlying data structure is set forth by the standards found in the Standards folder.
 Just follow the instructions and enjoy!
 It will prompt you to select the files to be analyzed.
 You may select one or multiple files in the same folder.
 Please refer to the file requirements specified by the data import type module you are choosing to use.
 These file standards may be found in the File Standards folder.

 Once the file is successfully read in, the application will move to calculating all sleep phases and